allanoguis/AOReact/JSNotes.md

 | Constructor prototype | Add methods to all instances of a constructor |
 | Class syntax | ES6 introduced class syntax as syntactic sugar over prototypes |

-[!TIP]
+> [!TIP]
-### Best Practices
+>

-- Use object literals for simple structures and classes for complex ones with methods.
+> - Use object literals for simple structures and classes for complex ones with methods.
-- Avoid modifying built-in object prototypes.
+> - Avoid modifying built-in object prototypes.
-- Use Object.create(null) for dictionary-style objects without prototypes.
+> - Use Object.create(null) for dictionary-style objects without prototypes.
-- Use const when declaring object variables to prevent reassignment
+> - Use const when declaring object variables to prevent reassignment

 [!Note]
 the object's properties can still be modified.